 “The reason lots and lots of businesses are in Rio is they’re rent-seeking,” Lomborg said in an interview.
 “They’re looking for huge potential subsidies for everything they produce.”

 The UN pledges also cover a Dutch cycling campaign, Bank of America Corp.
-(BAC)’s $50 billion plan to stimulate lending for sustainability and the UN’s $50 billion program to bring cleaner forms of energy to the world’s poorest nations.
+(BAC:US)’s $50 billion plan to stimulate lending for sustainability and the UN’s $50 billion program to bring cleaner forms of energy to the world’s poorest nations.

-“I don’t see business people demanding a stronger UN text,” Bank of America (BAC) Chairman Chad Holliday said in an interview in Rio.
+“I don’t see business people demanding a stronger UN text,” Bank of America (BAC:US) Chairman Chad Holliday said in an interview in Rio.
 “We won’t save the world alone, but we’ll get half of it done, and we’ll get some momentum.”

 Among the voluntary efforts unveiled this week in Rio is a $20 million grant from the U.S. to spur clean energy in Africa, which will unlock greater financing from the Overseas Private Investment Corp.
 Secretary of State Hillary Clinton said sustainability won’t happen without business investment.